-Nkwali safari lodges are located on the banks of the Luangwa on a magnificent meander in the river, overlooking the National Park where leopards roam along the bank and can often be spotted from camp.
-Situated on Robin Pope Safaris’ private land outside the park, there is a private game viewing area behind the camp as well as exclusive access into the park either by boat or across the pontoon.
+Nkwali safari lodges are located on the banks of the Luangwa on a magnificent meander in the river, overlooking the National Park, where leopards roam along the bank and can often be spotted from camp.
+Situated on Robin Pope Safaris’ private land outside the park, there is a private game viewing area behind the camp and exclusive access into the park either by boat or across the pontoon.

-The area surrounding Nkwali is a superb game viewing country, with a beautiful area of ebony woodland and open grasslands.
-You often see as much behind camp as in the park, including leopard, lion, and occasionally wild dog.
+The area surrounding Nkwali is a superb game-viewing country with a beautiful area of ebony woodland and open grasslands.
+You often see as much behind camp as in the park, including leopards, lions, and occasionally wild dogs.
 This area is particularly suitable for elephants and Thornicroft giraffe (an endemic species).
 Elephants also regularly cross the Luangwa, seen from the bar, or come to the waterhole near the thatched dining room.

-The Nkwali chalets are large, fresh, and spacious, with a great view of the river.
+The Nkwali chalets are large, fresh, and spacious, with a great river view.
 The six chalets with bamboo woven walls and thatch roofs offer rustic luxury, opening up to magnificent views of the river as well as open-air en-suite bathrooms.
 The ensuite bathroom has double sinks and showers open to the skies during the dry season.
 The bar area, right on the edge of the Luangwa banks, is built around a huge ebony tree with fantastic views of the river and across to the park.